 Now with the option of taking the shot, rather than your partner, you really had to make sure you didn't miss.

 It's amazing how much things changed.
 All of the sudden angles appear off every disc.
 You tend to forget about your opponents' shots and focus on your partner's and your own.
-The left-handedness of Barry added another wrinkle to the game is does not usually get a chance to be explored.
+The left-handedness of Barry added another wrinkle to the game that does not usually get a chance to be explored.

 It took a couple of games before some teams accidentally went to the extreme.
 Barry and Alex partnered up, and the early part of the round gave Barry so many chances at a 20 that Alex ended having to shoot the last 5 discs for his team.